pietervdvn/MapComplete/Docs/Layers/charging_station.md

-This tagrendering is only visible in the popup if the following condition is met: `socket:tesla_supercharger~.+&socket:tesla_supercharger!=0`
+This tagrendering is only visible in the popup if the following condition is met: `socket:tesla_supercharger~.+ &socket:tesla_supercharger!=0`